Henda's Law

-HB 2102, also known as "Henda's Law", is a breast density (BD) notification law approved in 2011 by the FDA that mammography patients be provided educational materials on dense breast tissue can hide abnormalities, including breast cancer, from traditional screening.
+HB 2102, also known as "Henda's Law", is a breast density (BD) notification law in Texas.
+It requires that mammography patients be provided educational materials on dense breast tissue can hide abnormalities, including breast cancer, from traditional screening.
 Henda's Law aims to promote patient–doctor discussion as well as reduce the rate of false negatives, as mammography may not detect abnormalities in dense breasts.
+The law was enacted, and approved by the FDA, in 2011.

 HB 2102

 The legislation Texas HB 2102 requires that a certified mammography facility approved by the FDA or a certification agency approved by the FDA, shall upon completion of the mammogram provide to the patient educational materials about how dense breast tissue is prevalent and normal, and how it can reduce the efficacy of traditional screening tools such as mammograms.
 HB 2102 seeks to raise awareness, not standardize care, and is not admissible evidence in a court of law.

 History

-The law was named after Henda Salmeron, a breast cancer survivor and an activist since 2009, who helped draft Henda’s Law.
+The law was named after Henda Salmeron, a breast cancer survivor and an activist since 2009, who helped draft Henda's Law.
 She lobbied to change the standard of care for women with dense breast tissue through the Texas House Bill HB 2102, "Henda's Law", requiring every mammography provider to specifically notify women that they have dense breast tissue and the increased risks associated therewith.
 Though originally drafted by Texas State Representative Allen Vaught, the bill was officially authored by Representatives Kenneth Sheets and Anna Hernandez Luna.

-Governor Rick Perry signed Henda’s Law, HB 2102, on June 17, 2011.
+Governor Rick Perry signed Henda's Law, HB 2102, on June 17, 2011.
 It took effect on September 1, 2011.

 By 2015, 19 states had legal notification statutes for dense breast tissue.
 The federal Mammography Quality Standards Act (MQSA) requires all patients to be notified of their breast density ("dense" or "not dense") in their mammogram reports as of September 10, 2024.